PinYuanChen/pinyuan.github.io/_posts/2023-10-20-unit-test-urlsession-request.md

     }
 }
 ```
-This refactoring empowers us to test a diverse range of response scenarios.
 Consequently, our initial test will be transformed as outlined:

 ```swift
 func test_getFromURL_failsOnRequestError() {